wonas2dosgwr3/measurevaluenotmoney/README.md

 ### ***"Like you know, I've been marshal here and there, but never had much trouble with folks.
 I leave their politics and religion be.
 Folks can think the way they want, act the way they please, even to acting the fool.
 All I ask is they don't make too much noise and don't interfere with other people."***<br>
 >> #### ***"Elisha Comes To Red Horse", Louis L'Amour, <ins>The Collected Short Stories Of Louis L'Amour</ins>, Frontier Stories, Vol. 1.
 2003***<br><br><br>

+3.00k

+## ***Part 11.<br>Even rich people***
+### ***USING!!!!! land is all they do, same as everybody else.
+As long as they DON'T CLAIM AN IOTA MORE RIGHT TO USE!!!!! land than anyone else, nothing can explain it (rich) but BEING INDUSTRIOUS, HAPPY CUSTOMERS, AND A BETTER MOUSETRAP!!!!!
+But CLAIMING AN IOTA MORE RIGHT TO USE!!!!! land, getting rich NEVER REALLY HAPPENED!!!!!, just timeless ancient history of INTERFERING WITH OTHER PEOPLE!!!!!***

 3.01a
 # ***THE HOMELESS DOLLAR.
 Part 28a.
 No signs of life allowed.***